AWegnerGitHub/awegnergithub.github.io-content/2022_11_17_relaunch_personal_site.md

 The table on contents on the side bar is an addition I made, because I dislike when the table of contents scrolls off the screen.
 It's the same reason I froze the table of contents to the side bar on the previous iteration of the site.
-When I'm reading, I like to know how far I am in and article and be able to easily jump to another section.
+When I'm reading, I like to know how far I am in an article and be able to easily jump to another section.
 Since I am also a reader of my site (especially on the technical posts), I try to make it easy for myself too.

 ### Tags/Categories

-The tags and category pages on my old site where bad.
+The tags and category pages on my old site were bad.
 They were a giant list of meta-data and a link to a post.
 It was messy.
 I didn't like it, but I also didn't use it so I spent very little time trying to make it work better.
 With a new theme, I wanted to make the pages more useful, at least to me.
 I found an excellent post by [John Paton][paton] on how to make a responsive bar chart for these pages.

-Take look at my [tags][tags] or [categories][categories] pages.
+Take a look at my [tags][tags] or [categories][categories] pages.
 To me, that looks wonderful.
 I can get a quick look at how many articles are in each section and clicking on one brings me to a page specifically for articles in that slice of meta-data.

 ### SEO